 Cerebrolysin is a unique therapeutic peptide preparation consisting of low-molecular-weight neuropeptides (< 10 kDa) and free amino acids derived from enzymatic breakdown of purified porcine brain proteins.
 It is manufactured by EVER Neuro Pharma (Austria) and has been used clinically in Europe, Asia, and Latin America since the 1970s.

-Unlike the other peptides in this encyclopedia, Cerebrolysin is not a single defined sequence but a standardized mixture containing fragments that functionally mimic neurotrophic factors — particularly brain-derived neurotrophic factor (BDNF), nerve growth factor (NGF), and ciliary neurotrophic factor (CNTF).
+Unlike the other peptides in this directory, Cerebrolysin is not a single defined sequence but a standardized mixture containing fragments that functionally mimic neurotrophic factors — particularly brain-derived neurotrophic factor (BDNF), nerve growth factor (NGF), and ciliary neurotrophic factor (CNTF).
 Its peptide components are small enough to cross the blood-brain barrier.

 Cerebrolysin's peptide fragments are believed to bind to neurotrophin receptors (TrkA, TrkB) and activate downstream signaling cascades identical to those triggered by endogenous neurotrophic factors.
 The PI3K/Akt pathway promotes neuronal survival by inhibiting apoptosis.
 The MAPK/ERK pathway drives neuronal differentiation and axonal growth.
 CREB activation promotes expression of genes involved in synaptic plasticity, long-term potentiation, and memory formation.